rh-mobb/aro-workshop-content/aro-content/200-ops/day2/labels.md

         The application is exposed over the default ingress using a predetermined URL and trusted TLS certificate.
 This is done using the OpenShift `Route` resource which is an extension to the Kubernetes `Ingress` resource.

 Congratulations!
 You've successfully demonstrated the ability to label nodes and target those nodes using `nodeSelector`.

+### Summary and Next Steps

+Here you learned how to:

+* Set label for the MachineSets.
+* Deploy the app to the labeled MachineSets.

+Next, you will learn how to:

+* Configure metrics and logs to Azure Files and view them in Grafana.